Connect with us

 Which cars raced to the top?

-Malaysians have the privilege of owning a car at a relatively affordable price thanks to the fact that the country has its own automotive brands, namely Proton and Perodua.
-In fact, we are one of the few countries in SouthEast Asia to produce our own national cars.
+Malaysians have the privilege of owning a car at a relatively affordable price, partly thanks to Malaysian automotive brands, Proton and Perodua.
+We are one of the few countries in SouthEast Asia to produce our own national cars.

 As most of the development of the vehicles are based locally including procurement of materials and employment of workers, the costs of making the cars can be kept to a minimum.
-This, in turn, means that the pricing of the car is lower as well.
+This,means the cars can be competitively pricedas well.

-While public transportation is available in city centres, cars are still many Malaysians’ favourite way of getting around.
-According to a news report, there were 15.75 million registered cars on the roads nationwide in 2021.
+While public transportation is convenient around city centres, cars are still many Malaysians’ favourite way of getting around.
+There are close to 17.7 million registered cars on the roads nationwide (as of Dec 2021).
 A study also found that Malaysia recorded an average of two cars per household in 2017.

 Source

-The Perodua Axia models have always been popular among Malaysians because they usually come with pricings that are friendly to the pocket.
-When the new Perodua Axia E was launched this year at RM22,000, it created quite a buzz as it came with a pricing that is significantly lower than that of its already affordable predecessors, Perodua Axia 1.0L X and Axia 1.0L G which retailed at RM40,000 and RM38,600 respectively – making it one of the cheapest cars you can get in the country.
+The Perodua Axia models have always been popular among Malaysians because they usually come with pocket-friendly pricings.
+When the new Perodua Axia E was launched in 2023 at RM22,000, it created quite a buzz as it came with an even more economical price compared to its already affordable predecessors, the Perodua Axia 1.0L X and Axia 1.0L G which retailed at RM40,000 and RM38,600 respectively.
+This makes it one of the cheapest cars you can get in the country.

-With great affordability and compact size, the Perodua Axia E could be a nice addition to your household for running errands, making school trips or if you’re a student driving around your campus.
+The affordability and compact size of the Perodua Axia E makes it a suitable addition for running errands, making school trips or if you’re a student driving around your campus.
 The car offers a 1KR-VE VVT-i engine with 91 nm of maximum torque.
-Plus, the compact car has a pretty good fuel efficiency of 22.5km/l when it’s in ECE mode, helping you save on fuel and is equipped with a fuel tank capacity of 33 litres.
+Plus, the compact car has pretty good fuel efficiency of 22.5km/l when it’s in ECE mode, helping you save on fuel and is equipped with a fuel tank capacity of 33 litres.
 The Perodua Axia E also offers a luggage capacity of 260 kg and 2 front safety airbags.

-For a beginner driver, you might even find comfort in choosing this car as your first because it is usually the car model that driving schools use – so a sense of familiarity is already formed.
+Beginner drivers,may find comfort in choosing the Perodua Axia Eas your first car because it is usually the car model that driving schools use – so you may already be familiar with the car’s handling.

 #2 Perodua Bezza 1.0 Standard G Manual – RM34,580